 - Comprehension Questions for Chapters 1-2

-- Constructive Response Question – Inference – The Neighbors
+- Constructed Response Question – Inference – The Neighbors

 - Photos to Show What the Rest of the Unit Looks Like

-The Goldfish Boy Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, comprehension, constructive response writing, and skill practice.
+The Goldfish Boy Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, comprehension, constructed response writing, and skill practice.